loveneetkalsi84/technews-app/docs/TESTING-REPORT.md

    - Slugs with special characters (`special-characters-in-urls_a-technical-guide`)
 3. **Categories**: Basic category data

+# Mock Database Testing Update

+## Mock Database Improvements

+The TechNews application now has enhanced mock database capabilities, making it easier to test article features without requiring a real MongoDB connection.
+The following improvements have been made:

+1. **Fixed Default Export in MongoDB Connection**: Added a default export to the mongodb.ts file to maintain compatibility with existing code that uses import statements for the connection.

+2. **Enhanced Case-Insensitive Slug Handling**: Improved the slug handling in the article API routes to properly handle slugs with different cases and special characters.

+3. **Better Error Handling**: Added robust error handling in the article API routes to return appropriate status codes when articles are not found.

+4. **Environment Variable Port Support**: Updated all test scripts to use the environment port variable rather than hardcoded port numbers.

+## Mock Data Structure

+The mock database contains the following test articles:

+1. "Getting Started with Next.js" - slug: getting-started-with-nextjs
+2. "The Future of Web Development" - slug: future-of-web-development
+3. "TypeScript Best Practices" - slug: typescript-best-practices
+4. "CSS Variables: Modern Styling" - slug: CSS-Variables-Modern-Styling (intentional uppercase for testing)
+5. "React Hooks: Complete Guide" - slug: react-hooks-complete-guide
+6. "Special Characters in URLs: A Technical Guide" - slug: special-characters-in-urls_a-technical-guide (includes special characters)

+## Known Issues

+1. **Homepage Article Mismatch**: The homepage currently displays different articles than those in the mock database.
+This is due to the homepage using hardcoded article data instead of fetching from the database.

+2. **Puppeteer Test Failures**: Some tests using Puppeteer for browser automation show protocol errors.
+These may require updating the Puppeteer version or adjusting the test sequence.

+## Verification Results

+The article testing scripts show that the core functionality works correctly with the mock database:

+- Article retrieval by slug works correctly
+- Case-insensitive slug matching functions as expected
+- Special character handling is properly implemented
+- Error handling returns appropriate status codes

+## Next Steps

+1. Update the homepage to use article data from the mock database
+2. Fix Puppeteer-related test failures
+3. Ensure all article links throughout the application point to valid mock articles

 ## Recommendations for Future Work

 1. Implement a slug-generation service that can be reused across the application